Overview

 folder existence

-A file, by its name alone, creates nested folders, when its name contains subpaths.
+A file, by its name alone, can create one or more nested folders.
+It occurs when its name contains subpaths.
 For example, abc/def/hello.pdf creates two folders: abc and def.
-Those folders do not exist on their own: they are an artificial byproduct.
+Those folders are an artificial byproduct.

 By design, those folders can't be empty, because they derive from a nested file.